saji27/awsamplify/README.md

-# website to store some useful information
+# Website to store some useful information for irtt ece 2003 members